64-shades/.github/profile/README.md

   <p>
     Add a <code>⭐</code> to the <a href="https://github.com/64-shades/.github">repository</a> and you will be instantly invited to join the <code>64 Shades</code> GitHub Organization 🧑‍🚀 🚀
     <br />
-    Help us grow a community where chess meets code!
+    Help us grow a community where chess and games meet code!
   </p>
 </div>